September 2005 Archives

 FEMA and HDS deserve the wrath of the public.
 But one agency's failure does not absolve anyone else, culpability is not a 'zero sum game' and therefore it does not detract from the stunningly feeble federal response to point out that there were some flaws with the city and state responses too.
 Governor Blanco's administration no doubt deserves some heat for Louisiana's response, as does the city.

 It only got worse when the levees broke.
-The mayor's group fought off potential looters and found themselves reduced to looting themselves as they ended up in the same boat as those they were charged with protecting:
+The mayor's group fought off potential looters and found themselves reduced to looting themselves as they ran out of supplies and ended up in the sorry strife as those they were charged with protecting:

 "forced to rely on ingenuity [internet phone] and extreme methods, including breaking in to an Office Depot [to acquire electronics, servers, etc] --as the chief of police stood watch."

-Today the fallout from the storm is personally devasting and civilly disruptive.
+Today the fallout from the storm is personally devastating and civilly disruptive.
 The legal systems in New Orleans are scattered.
 The storm washed out lawyers, judges, plaintiffs, defendants and records.
-Our correct perception of sophisticated banking networks holds that ever clever software technology precisely maximizes the banks profits while minimizing its risks in day to day transactions.
+We believe that sophisticated banking networks and ever clever software technology precisely maximizes the banks profits while minimizing its risks in day to day transactions.
 However the local banks are now reduced to verifying customers via their employees' memories.
 Employees dole out cash to recognizable customers.

 FEMA- Turkey Farm Redux?

-FEMA is now the butt of criticism in the wake of Katrina and remarkably, despite the differences in the scopes of the disasters, once again there are similarities between the Federal response to Hurricane Andrew which George HW.
-Bush (Sr). presided over, and the Federal response to Hurricane Katrina by the younger George Bush thirteen years later.
+FEMA is now the butt of criticism again in the wake of Katrina, and despite the differences in the scopes of the disasters, the Federal response to Hurricane Katrina by the younger George Bush 13 years later is much like FEMA's response to Hurricane Andrew, which his father George HW.
+Bush (Sr). presided over.
+But it you look back in history, there were times when FEMA actually excelled.

 "WE NEED HELP," a front-page Miami Herald headline implored August 28th.
 Stranded homeless survivors scrawled signs begging the president to do something and some took up arms to protect themselves.
 The Washington Post reported that food and water delivery was stalled: